videogramme/cheetah-responsive/README.md

 ### Size Options for Media Elements

+* width-locator: the smallest size, perhaps for locator maps.
 * width-inset: a small inset.
 * width-text: the width of the text well.
 * width-wider: a little wider than the text well.